rajratanmore-debug/generative_data_prep_windows_linux/README.md

 This installs in "editable" mode, so changes to the code are immediately available.

+**Important**: Same as above - run this command from the repository root directory where `pyproject.toml` is located.

 ### Troubleshooting Installation

 - **Permission errors**: Use `pip install --user .` or install in a virtual environment
 - **Python not found**: Ensure Python 3.8.10+ is installed and in your PATH
+- **"Neither 'setup.py' nor 'pyproject.toml' found" error**: You're in the wrong directory.
+Make sure you're in the repository root (where `pyproject.toml` is located), not in the `generative_data_prep` subdirectory.
 - **Package conflicts**: Use a virtual environment:
   ```bash
   python -m venv venv